Everything you need to know about St. Patrick’s Day in NYC

 What if I want a more highbrow St. Patrick’s Day experience?

 If you are one of the people who want to celebrate or learn more about Irish culture on St. Patrick’s Day, there are a medley of options around town that ought to tickle your fancy.
-The Irish Arts Center in Hell’s Kitchen is hosting its annual St. Patrick’s Open Day from noon to 4pm.
-The free, family-friendly event includes authentic music and dance performances, arts and crafts and plenty of tea.
-Also in the area, there's a walking tour that explores the Irish mob’s history in Hell’s Kitchen.
+The Irish Arts Center in hosting its Book Day starting at 9am on Saturday, and will be handing out free books by Irish, Caribbean, and American authors across the city.
+There's an educational walking tour that explores the Irish mob’s history in Hell’s Kitchen.
 And if you truly want to celebrate the holiday soberly, the St. Patrick’s Youth Center Gym in Nolita is hosting a Sober St. Patrick’s Day event, featuring Irish step dancers, music and plenty of authentic Irish food.

 How will the holiday affect my travel?